dougsimmons/spike/README.md

 03/03: Added weather!
 Violent crime and protests correlate with weather.
 Python was helpful (namely the csv lib).
 Using api.worldweatheronline.com, free access allows 250 reqs/day, presently just for police feeds (I have about 50 and 16 fire feeds).
 Weather updates by cron at hours 7, 10, 13, 20 EST which sounded about right.

 03/04: Added weather info for fire feeds, converting weather description to lowercase (looks nicer).

+<strong>To do:</strong>
+ • Push code/code samples to github
+ • Try presenting the data in the form of a map overlay
+ • Get some traffic -- meta keywords, markup etc
+ • Implement speech recognition
+ • Clean up code to run more efficiently and to be more manageable (it's a mess).